nostopgmaming17/scratchSploit/README.md

   defaultHeight -> default canvas height
   canvasWidth -> current canvas width
   canvasHeight -> current canvas height
-  addDrawCallback(callback : function) : returns the id of the callback -> adds the given callback to be called every frame
-  removeDrawCallback(id : number) : returns nothing                     -> removes the callback with the given id from the callback list
+  addDrawCallback(callback : function) : returns the id of the callback -> adds the given callback to the callback list which is then called every frame | callbacks are called in the order they are in in the callback list removeDrawCallback(id : number) : returns nothing                     -> removes the callback with the given id from the callback list
-  frame -> the current frame number (+1 every frame)
+  frame -> the current frame number (+1 every frame) scratchToScreenPosition -> converts a position in scratch to a position inside the canvas

 # How to use scripts: